 I love love love these hiking pants.
 They fit me so well.
 I feel comfortable and have a full range of motion just as I do in leggings.

-I will say that they loosen up by the end of a long day in the mountains but once I wash (and hang dry) them they are as good as new.
+I will say that they loosen up by the end of a long day in the mountains, but once I wash (and hang dry) them, they are as good as new.

-They also are pretty expensive and Arc’teryx doesn’t have too many sales, but if you’re looking for a pair of hiking pants that you can have for many years to come, this is a great option.
+They are also pretty expensive, and Arc’teryx doesn’t have too many sales, but if you’re looking for a pair of hiking pants that you can have for many years to come, this is a great option.

 These are high on my list of the best hiking pants for women.

-Arc’teryx will replace or repair your gear (at the discretion of Arc’teryx) in case you have any problems with it—which is great.
+Arc’teryx will replace or repair your gear (at the discretion of Arc’teryx) in case you have any problems with it, which is great.
 You can learn about that here.

 I’ve used this warranty before and have had the items replaced with a gift card or a new version of the item.